Dev-By-Hammed/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7-print_tebahpla.c	        it Print out  lowercase alphabets in reversed form

 8-print_base16.c	        it Print out all the numbers of base 16 and letters from a to f in lowercase

+9-print_comb.c	                it Print out  all possible combinations of single-digit numbers. each numbers are seperated by comma and followed by space